 If you would like your students to test in-person at one of our approved sites, you can request these services through the Instructor Request application.
 When submitting a request for off-campus testing for an online course, you will have an opportunity to indicate if you would also like to allow your students the additional option of testing with an online proctor.
 The window opens at least 6 weeks prior to the start of each semester.
 See Requesting Services for deadlines, instructions, and access to the Instructor Request application.

-Online (Remote) Testing
+Online Testing (Honorlock)

-We currently offer Honorlock’s Live Pop-In service, a hybrid solution that blends AI with live proctors who “pop in” to an exam session if unusual activity is detected.
+Through Spring 2026, we offer Honorlock’s Live Pop-In service, a hybrid solution that blends AI with live proctors who “pop in” to an exam session if unusual activity is detected.
 Exam sessions are recorded for review by the instructor.

 Fees